Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/autoregulation.md

 To determine whether the number of loops in the transcription factor network of *E. coli* is statistically significant, we will compare this number against the expected number of loops we would find in a randomly generated transcription factor network.
 If the former is much higher than the latter, then we have strong evidence that some selective force is causing gene autoregulation.

-There are multiple ways to generate a random network, but we will use an approach developed by Edgar Gilbert in 1959[^Gilbert].
+To generate a random network, we will use an approach developed by Edgar Gilbert in 1959[^Gilbert].
 Given an integer *n* and a probability *p* (between 0 and 1), we form *n* nodes.
 Then, for every possible pair of nodes *X* and *Y*, we connect *X* to *Y* via a directed edge with probability *p*; that is, we simulate the process of flipping a weighted coin that has probability *p* of coming up "heads".

 **Note:** Simulating a weighted coin flip amounts to generating a “random” number x between 0 and 1, and considering it “heads” if x is less than p and “tails” otherwise.
 For more details on random number generation, consult <a href="https://compeau.cbd.cmu.edu/programming-for-lovers/chapter-2-forecasting-a-presidential-election-with-monte-carlo-simulation/" target="_blank">Programming for Lovers</a>).
 {: .notice--info}